 C1.
 Liddell Road.
-Camden Council has decided in principle that a new primary school should be built on this site.
-While the Plan strongly supports the need for additional primary school places in the Area, the redevelopment of this site poses a number of problems which will need to be carefully considered.
+Camden Council has decided that a junior years primary school should be built on this site.
+While the Plan strongly supports the need for additional primary school places in the Area, the redevelopment of this site poses a number of problems which will need to be carefully considered in any proposed scheme.
 The following issues will need to be addressed before any development goes ahead:

-- Any redevelopment needs to provide a mix of uses, as well as a school. - The loss of businesses and employment (33 single light industrial units) will be significant.
-Added to the loss of jobs from other new developments nearby, the loss of this high quality employment site is likely to be in breach of policies in the NPPF (18-21), the London Plan (policies 4.1, 4.2 & 4.12) and the CCS (CS8) as well as the WH Place Plan (p.12). - As the site is in an area classified as deficient in open space, there is a need to protect the existing green and open space.
-This includes the 'Maygrove open space' between the site and Maygrove Road and the avenue of 14 trees on the site.
-As well as exploring the need for creating new green/open space, there is also the option of linking the site to the neighbouring Maygrove Peace Park. - The impact of the school on traffic in the area will also need to be considered.
+- Any redevelopment needs to provide a mix of uses, as well as a school building. - The loss of businesses and employment (33 single light industrial units) will be significant.
+Added to the loss of jobs from other new developments nearby, the loss of this high quality employment site is a cause of concern.
+Any new development shall as a minimum maintain the existing employment floor space (see Policy 11) and provide new light industrial space. - The height of any new buildings on the site will be an important issue.
+The current buildings on the site are not more than two storeys high; neighbouring buildings are not much taller. - The design of the new buildings will also be an important consideration.
+Although not in a Conservation Area, any new development on this site will be expected to designed to a high standard and in full accord with Policy 2 of this Plan. - The priority for any redevelopment is to provide new employment space as well as a school.
+Consequently the need for housing is far less on this site.
+Priority should be given to affordable housing. - There is a need to consider other recently built/approved development around Liddell Road.
+The developments at 59 Maygrove Road, 65-67 Maygrove Road, 159 Iverson Road & 161-163 Iverson Road will mean more than 180 new homes around the edges of this development.
+It's not clear how these additional homes can be integrated into the community without additional infrastructure and facilities. - As the site is in an area classified as deficient in open space, there is a need to protect the existing green and open space.
+This includes the 'Maygrove open space' between the site and Maygrove Road

+- and the avenue of 14 trees on the site.
+Any development should create new green/open space and provide for an expansion of the neighbouring Maygrove Peace Park onto the site. - The impact of the school on traffic in the area will also need to be considered.
 With parking on both sides, Maygrove Road is in effect a single track road.
-As large new residential developments in the area are being made to be car-free, should this be a car-free school. - There is the opportunity to provide better the link the site to the rest of West Hampstead, with a pedestrian bridge over the railway line to the bottom of Broomsleigh Street. - There is a need to consider the wider effect on the Maygrove area of this and other new developments nearby.
+As large new residential developments in the area are being made to be car-free, should this be a car-free school. - There is a need to improve links between the site and the rest of West Hampstead, with a pedestrian bridge over the railway line to the bottom of Broomsleigh Street.